james-stevens/powerdns-webui/README.md

 </VirtualHost>
 ```

-The PowerDNS IP Address is probably fine for you, but you will need to change the Apache IP Address to match
+The PowerDNS IP Address will probably work for you.
-what your host server is using.
-You will need additional SSL configuration lines to set up the private key & certificate, etc.

 You will need to ensure you have loaded the Apache proxy modules, I used these